RohanSPednekar/FreeVaxSessionMonitor/README.md

 # FreeVaxSessionMonitor
 Exe runs on windows on command line.
 For Linux/Mac you need to build by installing GO first.(I might upload exe for Linux tomorrow, not sure of MAC though.
 If anybody could help in doing that for Mac?)
-Rohan

 **Please make sure your are connected to internet, otherwise this command line crashes as certian error handling is missing**